Dollar Store Garland Christmas Tree

 Decorate Garland Christmas Tree

 Now, the fun begins!
 Decorate your garland Christmas tree.
-I used white and silver snowflake garland, but I ended up snipping the snowflakes off.
-I thought the jingle bells were small ornaments.
-They were in fact a garland.
-I cut them apart and hot glued the strings onto the red garland of the tree.
-I placed the sliver glitter angel ornament on top of the garland tree as a tree topper.
+I used white and silver snowflake garland but snipped the snowflakes off.
+When I picked up the jingle bells, I thought they were small ornaments, but they were a garland.
+I cut them apart and hot-glued the strings onto the red garland of the tree.
+As a tree topper, I placed the silver glitter angel ornament on top of the garland tree.
 It had a bell inside of it—I just took it out.

 Step 6